Glossary

 Rub-in method for hand disinfection

-To ensure hand disinfection's required success, all hand areas need to be completely covered with the preparation during rubbing.
-Since the seventies, a sequence of six steps was considered the best rub-in technique to prevent Gaps in coverage.
-These six steps were derived from the standard rub-in method of EN 1500 for the efficacy testing of disinfectants for hygienic hand disinfection.
+To ensure the required success of hygienic hand disinfection, all hand areas need to be completely covered with the preparation during rubbing.
+Since the 1970s, a sequence of six steps has beenconsidered the best rub-in technique to prevent gaps in coverage.
+It represents the standard rub-in method of EN 1500 for the efficacy testing of disinfectants for hygienic hand disinfection [1].The so-called 6-step method of the World Health Organization (WHO) also goes back to this [2].

 Rub-in method for hand disinfection